 Improved hygiene and sanitation practices, along with effective treatments and awareness of the negative impact of certain drugs on the digestive system, have lowered the prevalence of peptic ulcer disease.

 The symptoms of peptic ulcer disease may vary depending on the location and severity of the ulcer.
-Some symptoms may include:
+Some

 - abdominal pain